 A Brief History of the Companionships

-The three-way companionship among the Episcopal Dioceses of Iowa, Swaziland (in Eswatini), and Brechin (in Scotland), became official in 1990, but the relationships reach back much further.
+The three-way companionship among the Episcopal Dioceses of Iowa, Eswatini (in Africa), and Brechin (in Scotland), became official in 1990, but the relationships reach back much further.
 Our link with Brechin was made official in 1982, and the late Bernard L. Mkhabela, Bishop of Swaziland, and Bishop Walter Righter explored a three-way companionship in 1988.
 The idea was endorsed by the Diocesan Convention that year, with national recognition coming two years later.
 Bishop C. Christopher Epting traveled to Swaziland and Brechin shortly after his investiture, and he worked to expand the relationships under his watch.

 In 2012 the Diocese of Iowa began another companion relationship with the Diocese of Nzara in South Sudan.